Azure/data-api-builder/docs/internals/README.md

 **Cli-tool**:

-When we do `dab init`, it will automatically generate the default Host settings with default authentication(**Note:** --host-mode is an optional flag that takes in the environment: Production/Development.
+The command, `dab init` will automatically generate the default host settings with default authentication(**Note:** --host-mode is an optional flag that takes in the environment: Production/Development.
 Updating other keys are not supported currently).
-Below is the default Host setting that is generated with host-mode as Development. by Default authentication-provider will be "EasyAuth".
+Below are the default host settings generated when host-mode is set as Development.
+By default, the authentication-provider will be **StaticWebApps**.

 ```json
     "host": {